TeX-Live/texlive-source/texk/bibtex-x/00readme.txt

 2. Distribution Kits and Where to Find Them
 --------------------------------------------

+Note by TeX Live team - This section is an old description by the original author Niel Kempson.
+Currently (2022) BibTeX8 is shipped with TL.

 8-bit BibTeX is distributed as a set of ZIP files created by the freely available implementation of ZIP by the Info-ZIP project.
 The files have all